Boogieman Blues 5

 “Anyway, I better get back to the counter.
 You fellas enjoy your drinks!”
 Gills cleared a few of the empty glasses from their table and headed back to the taps.

-“That was informative,” Dracula mused aloud, after trading in his beer for another sip of the blood cocktail he was working through earlier.
+“That was informative,” Dracula mused aloud, after he traded in his beer for another sip of the blood cocktail he was working through earlier.

 Boogieman Blues 6